Home > blog > Doing Business with China > What currency does China use? CNY vs CNH and RMB explained

 Creating a parallel currency, settled in China-Hong Kong, was the way that they decided to set up the new currency and banks were able to start trading CNH from 2004.

 The main differences between the two currencies are the regulations and restrictions imposed upon them and their use.
+Here are the key differences listed:

-In essence, transactions in CNY are restricted while there are no restrictions on CNH.
-But the most important difference is that while the local value of CNY is still dictated by the People’s Bank of China (PBOC), the CNH is freely tradeable like most other currencies.
 This can lead to the value of the currencies diverging and, on any day of the week, an offshore yuan (CNH) can be valued by the markets as being worth more or less than one available on the Chinese mainland (CNY).

 Typically the values will diverge depending on liquidity – in other words, how easily traders can get hold of a currency and the overall flows into the Chinese currency around Chinese New Year.
 Similarly, if the People’s Bank of China is to intervene in markets then it will use the CNH to do so.